IDILSoftDevPj/SPIDIL/README.md

 # Software development project: Finding english words in the human proteome

-*A project made by Victor QUAGLIA, Nicolina MURUZUC, India ELLIOTT and Mountassira MATIN* *IDIL Ecology & Evolution masters degree 2023-2024*
+*A project made by Victor QUAGLIA, Nicolina MURUZUC, India ELLIOTT and Mountassira MATIN*

+*IDIL Ecology & Evolution masters degree 2023-2024*

 This repository is a group project for the **software development** unit : *https://bcharlier.github.io/HAB796B9/

+The objective of this project is to see in we can find english words in the sequences of amino acids from the human proteome.
+To do this, we first use a file containing the 3000 most common words in the English lexicon. git

 ## Code used to download the files used by the script